-Average amount of capital per business 40 million yen

-Average number of employees per business 84 - Approximately 80% of outstanding loans are loans to businesses with 20 employees or more, and approximately 91% have capital of 10 million yen or more - Covers a wide range of industries particularly manufacturing (approximately 39% of outstanding loans as of the end of FY2020)
+- Average loan amount per business100 million yenAverage term of loan9 years and 11 monthsAverage amount of capital per business40 million yenAverage number of employees per business74 - Approximately 79% of outstanding loans are loans to businesses with 20 employees or more, and approximately 91% have capital of 10 million yen or more. - Covers a wide range of industries particularly manufacturing (approximately 39% of outstanding loans as of the end of FY2022)

-- - Average amount of insurance acceptance per business ...
-28 million yen Average term of insurance ...
-7 years and 9 months Average number of employees per business ...
-8 - Approximately 75% of outstanding amounts of insurance are insurance to businesses with 20 employees or less, and approximately 71% have capital of 10 million yen or less.
+- Approximately 75% of outstanding amounts of insurance are insurance to businesses with 20 employees or less, and approximately 72% have capital of 10 million yen or less.

-• Covers a wide range of industries Note: Number of businesses utilizing the Credit Guarantee System
+• Covers a wide range of industries Note: Number of businesses utilizing the Credit Guarantee System.

-Note: Results are current as of March 31, 2021.
+Note: Results are current as of March 31, 2023.

-The SME Unit also helps to maintain employment, with the number of employees at the 61 thousand businesses receiving support (direct loans) rising to approximately 3.78 million persons (as of March 31, 2021).
+The SME Unit also helps to maintain employment, with the number of employees at the 62 thousand businesses receiving support (direct loans) rising to approximately 3.84 million persons (as of March 31, 2023).

-Outstanding Loans by Type of Industry (Loan Programs) (as of the end of FY2020)
+Outstanding Loans by Type of Industry (Loan Programs) (as of the end of FY2022)